Suez Crisis: Britain

 The political and psychological impact of the crisis had a fundamental impact on British politics.
 Anthony Eden was accused of misleading parliament and resigned from office on 9 January 1957.

 Though British influence continued in the Middle East, Suez was a blow to British prestige in the Near East from which the country never recovered.
 Britain evacuated all positions East of Suez by 1971, though this was due mainly to economic factors.

 Eden's successor, Harold Macmillan, accelerated the process of decolonisation and sought to restore Britain's special relationship with the United States.
 Benefiting from his personal popularity and a healthy economy, Macmillan's government increased its Parliamentary majority in the 1959 general election.

 During the 1960s there was much speculation that Prime Minister Harold Wilson's refusals to send British troops to the Vietnam War, were partially due to the Americans not supporting Britain during the Suez Crisis.
 In 1973, Prime Minister Edward Heath refused the US permission to use any of the UK's air bases to resupply during the Yom Kippur War, or to allow the Americans to gather intelligence from British bases in Cyprus.

 However, the British relationship with the United States did not suffer lasting consequences from the crisis.
-One example came with Britain's first hydrogen bomb test Operation Grapple which led to the 1958 US–UK Mutual Defence Agreement.
+The Sputnik Crisis, combined with Britain's first hydrogen bomb test Operation Grapple both of which took place the following year, led to the 1958 US–UK Mutual Defence Agreement.
 Six years after the crisis, the Americans sold Britain state-of-the-art missile technology at a moderate cost, which became the UK Polaris programme.

 The war led to the eviction of GCHQ from several of its best foreign signals intelligence collection sites.